mglukhikh/job-scheduler/README.md

 The back-end can be based on a Java Servlet and included in Glassfish or so.
 NB: as I know, both this methods will require installation.
 May be something simple should be implemented instead?

-NB: remember that scheduling methods are called from HTTP request threads, so some synchronization is required.